 More than a decade after the 2010 release of Common Core State Standards in English language arts and mathematics, no convincing evidence exists that the standards had a significant, positive impact on student achievement.
-My forthcoming book next month—“Between the State and the Schoolhouse: Understanding the Failure of Common Core”—explores Common Core from the initiative’s promising beginnings to its disappointing outcomes.
+My new book—“Between the State and the Schoolhouse: Understanding the Failure of Common Core”—explores Common Core from the initiative’s promising beginnings to its disappointing outcomes.

 While the book is specifically about Common Core, the failure of that bold initiative can only be understood in the context of standards-based reform, of which Common Core is the latest and most famous example.
 For three decades, standards-based reform has ruled as the policy of choice for education reformers.

 The theory of standards-based reform rests on the belief that ambitious standards in academic subjects should be written first, guiding the later development of other key components of education—curriculum, instruction, assessment, and accountability.
 By promoting a common set of outcomes, standards-based reformers argue, the fragmentation and incoherence plaguing previous reform efforts could be avoided.

 The approach is inherently top-down and regulatory, with standards developed by policy elites and content experts at the top of the system.
 The other components, all of which are bolted to the academic standards, grow in importance downstream and are often under the control of practitioners.
 The book focuses on curriculum and instruction, the what and the how of learning.
 They are key to the production of learning in classrooms.